 Pre-submission of your PhD thesis

 The completed pre-submission form should be submitted to the Graduate School no later than two months before the submission of the PhD thesis.In the event that you have not received an invitation 100 days before submission of your PhD thesis, please contact the Graduate School Secretariat.

 Submission of your PhD thesisYour enrolment as a PhD student ends when you submit your PhD thesis.
 This means that if you are not employed elsewhere, you will qualify for unemployment benefit from the date of submission.
 You submit the PhD thesis in an e-mail to the Graduate School Secretariat stating the number of manuscripts/articles (published or submitted) that are included in the thesis and with the following five attachments:

 The thesis including all manuscripts/articles

-- A statement from your main supervisor describing the overall PhD course, including a short presentation of the role of any co-supervisors and a statement as to whether the student has satisfactorily complied with the degree programme.
+A statement from your main supervisor describing the overall PhD course, including a short presentation of the role of any co-supervisors and a statement as to whether the student has satisfactorily complied with the degree programme.
 If needed, you have an opportunity within a two week deadline to make remarks to the statement.

 Co-author declarations for all the included articles, scanned into one file – see Forms & Guidelines

-- A description of the PhD programme that includes the following:
+A description of the PhD programme that includes the following:

 A description of your teaching and knowledge dissemination activities

 A description of your contacts with other research environments during the PhD programme

 Based on the information you send in this e-mail, the Head of the Graduate School will prepare a statement regarding the PhD student´s compliance with the PhD requirements.

-Immediately after the check is completed the PhD School will send the thesis and attachments to the assessment committee by e-mail.
+The Graduate School will send the thesis and attachments to the assessment committee by e-mail.

-Temporary defence date
+Preliminary defence date

 Please note!
-As soon as possible after the submission of your PhD thesis, your main supervisor is responsible for arranging a temporary date for a public defence of the thesis and to inform the Graduate School Secretariat of this date.
+As soon as possible after the submission of your PhD thesis, your main supervisor is responsible for arranging a preliminary date for a public defence of the thesis and to inform the Graduate School Secretariat of this date.